 See, those “perfect” pictures don’t really show the “real” us.
 Our wedding albums, professional family photos lining the walls, and other posed moments show a version of us that we only bring out for special occasions.
 A primped, preened, and coifed version.

-As special as those moments are, our real everyday lives are made up of a million smaller moments that are just as worthy as remembering.
+Besides, as special weddings, anniversaries, and other milestone moments are, our real everyday lives are made up of a million smaller moments that are just as worthy as remembering.
 A photo of your mom posing in front of Big Ben reminds you of that ONE time your family traveled to England.
 It’s a great memory, but it ends when you get on the plane to come home.

 On the other hand, a photo of her covered in flour and laughing in the kitchen reminds you of ALL the times you spent baking together.
 That one imperfect photo of an ordinary moment opens up the floodgates to countless other memories far better than one perfect photo of an extraordinary moment.

 Then you remember the day she taught you her secret recipe for chicken noodle soup.
 That leads to memories of how she always made it for you when you were sick, which leads to that time you had chickenpox and she stayed up all reading to distract you from scratching.